Did you know that every year, 31 million Americans pull up their roots and relocate? That's 9.8 percent of Americans on the move each year.

 • South Carolina

-Of the states that have witnessed the largest net gains in new residents, Idaho ranks near the top at 84.3 percent net gain, followed by Montana at 82.3 percent and Vermont at 64.29 percent.
+Of the states that have witnessed the largest net gains in new residents, Texas ranks near the top, followed by Florida and South Carolina.

 As for the busiest interstate move routes?
 They include California to Texas, New York to Florida, and California to Washington.
 You'll also find plenty of people making the big move from New York to California and California to Arizona.